Gimly-Blockchain/eosio-did-spec/docs/verifiable-conditions.md

 # Status of This Document
 This document is not a W3C Standard nor is it on the W3C Standards Track.
 This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.

 Comments regarding this document are welcome.
-Please file issues directly on Github.
+Please file issues and PRs directly on Github.

 Editors:
 - Jack Tanner, Blockchain and SSI Developer | Gimly jack@gimly.io